In this section we clarify several concepts that we will come across throughout our text.

 The Fallacy of Composition

 You are subject to the fallacy of composition if you state that what is good for one is necessarily good for the entire group.
 If a college has a shortage of parking spaces for its students, it may be beneficial for a number of students to arrive very early and secure a parking space.
 However, if everyone arrives very early, the parking problem remains an issue.
 An economic example of the fallacy of composition is the broken window fallacy.

 The Broken Window Fallacy

-The economist Henry Hazlitt, in his book Economics in One Lesson, provides another good example of the fallacy of composition.
+The economist Henry Hazlitt, in his book Economics in One Lesson, provides a good example of the fallacy of composition.
 In Chapter 2, the “Broken Window Fallacy,” he describes that when a person throws a brick through a baker’s window, it may seem that this stimulates the economy, because it provides a job for a glazier (window repair person).

-According to Hazlitt, the fallacy occurs when we do not take into account the additional expenditures due to the replacement of the window.
+According to Hazlitt, the fallacy occurs when we do not take into account the additional expenditures from the replacement of the window.
 This expense lowers the baker’s spending on other goods and services.
 If the baker would have bought a suit from the tailor without the expense of repairing his window, then the tailor loses a job compared to if the window had not been broken.
 So if the window is broken, the glazier gains a job, but the tailor loses one.
 Overall, there is no gain in employment if someone throws a brick through a window.
-Additionally, the baker loses, because he is without a suit compared to if the window had not been broken.
+On balance, the baker loses, because he is without a suit compared to if the window had not been broken.
 Analogously, hurricanes, floods, and wartime activities do not provide a net gain in employment.
 They create jobs in one area of the economy, but take away jobs in another.
 Overall, they destroy wealth and are harmful to the economy.

 The following section, written by the late Bob Russell (pictured),